 Publishing & Design

-This is the part of publishing that seems most mysterious to writers, especially when you start hearing things like how many ARCs will be sent to BEA, or that the jacket will have spot gloss.
-Just run when they get to BLADs.*
+This is the part of publishing that seems most mysterious to writers, especially when it comes to the more technical aspects.

 What happens after signing with an agent